Managing the farrowing unit

 - Sows with M.M.A.
 (Mastitis, Metritis and Agalactia) and hard udders should receive larger piglets to help the sow.

-Once the decisions on piglets and sows have been made, there are some important considerations to also take into account to ensure quality of the breeding litters.
+Once the decisions on piglets and sows have been made, there are some important considerations to also take into account to ensure the quality of the breeding litters.

 - It can be a good idea to gather piglets from breeding litters, to keep an easy overview of their progress every day.